 Each site must submit a Site Signature Log to the CCC.
 The website will include a template for the log which each site can download (see APPENDIX II).
-The Physician Leader, Pharmacist Leader, all pharmacists who will be entering data and the Study Coordinator must print his/her name, indicate all of the responsibility codes that describe their role(s) on the study and sign the document.
+The Physician Leader, all pharmacists (for implementation of the asthma intervention only) and the Study Coordinator must print his/her name, indicate all of the responsibility codes that describe their role(s) on the study and sign the document.